 - After the removal of Sailor Moon Abridged from YouTube, that exact quote is the first thing added to the episodes, accompanied by a picture of Raye and the word "Fa**"

 - Hellsing Ultimate Abridged has a different character read the disclaimer at the start of every episode.
-When it's Jan Valentine's turn, he stops midway and recites a disclaimer hailing the superiority of his penis.
+When it's Jan Valentine's turn, he stops midway and turns it into a series of crude (and lewd) remarks vaguely based on it.

 - Second Wind's author tries to come up with a different witty disclaimer for every chapter.
 In Chapter 18, he says he’s running out of material.